-We are accepting applications up to and including the deadline of 14th April 2022 and are looking to hold auditions on Saturday 21st May 2022.
-The audition date/process is subject to change ( depending on government restrictions at the time, due to COVID -19).
+We are now accepting applications up to and including the deadline of 12th April 2024 and are looking to hold auditions on Saturday 8th June 2024 at St Mary’s Church, Perivale Lane, Perivale, Middlesex, UB6 8SS

 The Eileen Rowe Musical Trust has been set up in memory of one of the UK’s finest and most naturally gifted piano teachers.
 Miss Eileen Rowe (1914 – 2008) was born in the London Borough of Ealing, remaining to live and work there for the rest of her life.
 Not many piano teachers in the UK could match the influence of Miss Rowe, a leading light in the music profession for some 75 years.